-Report: Seahawks awarded running back Mike Davis off waivers
+Seahawks awarded running back Mike Davis off waivers

 Seattle last week waived running back Kelvin Taylor after signing fullback Brandon Cottom.

 Seattle also has two fullbacks on its current roster — Cottom and Malcolm Johnson — giving the Seahawks 13 total running backs.
+It’s also been reported that the Seahawks will sign fullback Algernon Brown of BYU as an undrafted free agent, though the team has yet to officially announce those additions.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.